alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/modular-account.md

 :::

-### 2. Get the all current owners of a Modular Account
+### 2. Get all current owners of a Modular Account

 You can use the `readOwners` method on the `multiOwnerPluginActions` extended smart account client to fetch all current owners of the connected Modular Account.